DebasishDhal/Thesis_Repository/miscellaneous/readme.md

 Mostly consists of files and images that were involved in the thesis but were not too important, or they don't fall to any of the categories in the root directory.

 - Satellite elevation angle of INSAT-3DR, mapped.
 An elevation angle of 90 degrees indicates that the satellite is overhead.
-This distribution of satellite elevaiton angle stays fixed, since INSAT-3DR is a geostationary satellite.
+This distribution of satellite elevation angle stays fixed, since INSAT-3DR is a geostationary satellite.
 <p align= "center">
   <img src="insat3dr_satellite_elevation_angle.png" alt="">
 </p>